-When there isn’t enough space in the mouth, wisdom teeth may grow at an angle, partially erupt, or remain trapped beneath the gums.
-This can create discomfort and increase the risk of infection or damage to neighbouring teeth.
-Wisdom tooth removal helps patients:
+When there isn’t enough space in the mouth, wisdom teeth can grow at an angle, partially erupt, or remain trapped beneath the gums.
+Removal helps patients:

 Prevent Infection and Gum Inflammation

-Partially erupted wisdom teeth can trap food and bacteria, increasing the risk of decay and gum disease.
+Partially erupted teeth can trap food and bacteria, increasing the risk of decay and gum disease.

 Protect Adjacent Teeth

-Impacted wisdom teeth may push against neighbouring molars, causing damage, shifting, or bite changes.
+Impacted wisdom teeth may push against neighbouring molars, causing damage or bite changes.

-In some cases, untreated wisdom teeth can lead to cysts or other complications affecting bone and surrounding tissues.
+Untreated teeth can sometimes lead to cysts or other bone and tissue issues.

-Early evaluation and timely removal help prevent more serious issues and preserve overall dental stability.
+Early evaluation and timely removal help prevent more serious problems and maintain dental stability.

-Your dentist will examine your mouth and take X-rays to determine the position of the wisdom teeth and whether removal is recommended.
+Your dentist will examine your mouth and take X-rays to determine tooth position and suitability for removal.

-The dentist carefully removes the wisdom tooth.
-In some cases, a small incision may be required for impacted teeth.
+The tooth is carefully extracted; a small incision may be necessary for impacted teeth.

-Once the procedure is complete, you will receive detailed instructions to support proper healing and recovery.
+You’ll receive detailed guidance to support healing and recovery.

-Adhering to your dentist’s guidance supports smooth healing and reduces complications.
+Adhering to your dentist’s guidance promotes smooth healing.

-Use cold compresses and prescribed medication as directed to minimise swelling and pain.
+Use cold compresses and prescribed medication as directed.

-Stick to soft, cool foods while the area heals, avoiding hard or spicy foods that may irritate the site.
+Stick to soft, cool foods while the area heals, avoiding hard or spicy items.

 Keep your mouth clean while avoiding disturbance to the extraction site.

-Your dentist may schedule a review to ensure proper healing and address any concerns.
+Your dentist may schedule a review to ensure proper healing.

 Not always.
 Removal is recommended if they are impacted, causing discomfort, or posing a risk to oral health.